 Great examples of this are American action movies where people are often lit orange with heavy blue back lights and rim lights.
 James Cameron used this with great effect in “Terminator 2” and his contemporary, Michael Bay, uses this style very heavily in his action movies as well.

-When you start looking for it, you will see mixed lighting in almost every scene of every movie.
+When you start looking for it, you will see mixed lighting in many more scenes than you might expect.
 It’s a great way to set tone and emotion.
 In my own interview setups, I often used LED panels that I set to around 5,600 kelvins and then use exposed Edison bulbs in the background for a subtle warm backlight.
 Look for ways color is used in your favorite films for more ideas on using color temperature creatively.

 Time for Some Experimentation